phpstan/phpstan/website/src/user-guide/command-line-usage.md

 ### `--xdebug`

-PHPStan turns off XDebug if it's enabled to achieve better performance.
+PHPStan turns off Xdebug if it's enabled to achieve better performance.

-If you need to debug PHPStan itself or your [custom extensions](/developing-extensions/extension-types) and want to run PHPStan with XDebug enabled, pass this option.
+If you need to debug PHPStan itself or your [custom extensions](/developing-extensions/extension-types) and want to run PHPStan with Xdebug enabled, pass this option.
 It does not accept any value.

 ### `--debug`